bilynbk/oncillasim/manual/index.rst

 .. note::

    Currently |project| is compatible with Webots versions lower than 7.0.
-You can download older Webots 6.x versions (e.g. 6.4.4) `here <http://www.cyberbotics.com/archive/linux/>`_.
+You can download older Webots 6.x versions (we recommend 6.4.4) `here <http://www.cyberbotics.com/archive/linux/>`_.